coldkillerr/Coursera-using-python-to-interact-with-the-OS/bash_scripting.md

 We're using `indentation` like in Python.
 We also have an `else` block for when the command doesn't finish successfully.
 And finally, our conditional block finishes using the `fi` keyword.

+<h3> Test Statement </h3>

+Test is a command that evaluates the conditions received and exits with zero when they are true and with one when they're false.